Last updated 08 August 2018.

 We may occasionally share personal data with trusted third parties to help us deliver efficient and quality services.
 These recipients are contractually bound to safeguard the data we entrust to them.
 We may engage with several or all of the following categories of recipients:

-- Parties that support us as we provide our services (e.g., providers of telecommunication systems, IT system support, archiving services, document production services and cloud-based software services).
+- Parties that support us as we provide our services (e.g., providers of telecommunication systems, IT system support, archiving services, document storage and production services and cloud-based software services).

 - A potential buyer, transferee, merger partner or seller and their advisers in connection with an actual or potential transfer or merger/acquisition of part or all of our business or assets, or any associated rights or interests.